gis-ops/tutorials/qgis/QGIS_PluginTesting.md

 ## 5 - e2e tests

 This is much more interesting.
 Now we want to simulate a user's behavior and make sure the plugin reacts as intended.
-These sort of tests are often much more involved, because you often encounter internal parts of the flow which are harder to test, such as modal dialogs, signals/slots etc.
+These sort of tests are often much more involved, because you often encounter parts of the Qt/QGIS API which are harder to test, such as modal dialogs, signals/slots etc.

-For our use little plugin, we have two e2e tests in mind:
+For our little plugin, we have two e2e tests in mind:

 1. The user has a project in a CRS different from WGS84, opens the plugin dialog, clicks in the map where Nominatim can find an address and the result will be dumped to a layer and added to the canvas.
-2. The user does the same as in 1., but clicks in the map where Nominatim will fail to find an address.
+2. The user does the same as in 1., but clicks in an area on the map where Nominatim will fail to find an address.
 In that case we want to make sure the modal error dialog is shown to the user before the plugin exits.

-We'll only show here the 2. scenario and you can add another method for yourself testing the 1. scenario:
+We'll only show the more interesting 2. scenario and you can add another method for yourself testing the 1. scenario (or look at [our solution](https://github.com/gis-ops/tutorials/blob/qgis-testing/qgis/examples/quick_api_interactive_proper_testing/quick_api/tests/test_e2e.py)):

 ```python
 import unittest